-Cross-country skiing guarantees you the much sought after cardio exercise that is often not achieved during winter.
+Cross-country skiing guarantees you the much sought after best cardiovascular exercise that is often not achieved during winter months.
 Even a brisk skiing session can get your blood pumping and optimize your heart health and overall endurance.

-Your body will need oxygen from the air in abundance during this exercise.
-This inflow of oxygen can activate the heart rate real quick, and this is great for your overall cardiovascular health.
+Your body will need oxygen from the air in abundance during this cardiovascular exercise.
+This inflow of oxygen can activate the heart rate real quick, and this is a great benefit for your overall cardiovascular fitness.

 This type of aerobic exercise can help you improve your body’s ability to prevent 3 major killers, i.e. heart disease, stroke, and colon cancer, and improve your aerobic fitness.

-Apart from the great physical health benefits of cross country skiing, there are certain other benefits that are mental health related or non-health related.
+Apart from the great physical health benefits of cross country skiing, there are certain other benefits too.
 Let us look at some of them.

 Outdoor activity can have an uplifting impact on your mood, as opposed to sweating it out indoors at home or in a gym.

-Cross country skiing is not a wildly popular sport and not many make the effort to go out in the snow with all the gear and clothing.
-If you do not like many people around you when out in the open, this is the perfect activity for you, as the trails won’t be always busy.
+Unlike downhill skiing, cross country skiing is not a wildly popular sport and not many make the effort to go out in the snow with all the gear and clothing.
+If you do not like many people around you when out in the open, this is the perfect activity for you, as the cross country ski trails won’t be always busy.
 You will have all the space you need to enjoy the ‘me-time’.